NexMirror/Kallithea/docs/overview.rst

 Kallithea is (primarily) a WSGI_ application that must be run from a web server that serves WSGI applications over HTTP.

+Kallithea itself is not serving HTTP (or HTTPS); that is the web server's responsibility.
+Kallithea does however need to know its own user facing URL (protocol, address, port and path) for each HTTP request.
+Kallithea will usually use its own HTML/cookie based authentication but can also be configured to use web server authentication.

+There are several web server options:

-- Kallithea uses the Paste_ tool for some admin tasks.
-Paste provides ``paster serve`` as a convenient way to launch Python WSGI / web servers.
-  This method is perfect for development but *can* also be used for production.
+- Kallithea uses the Paste_ tool as command line interface.
+Paste provides ``paster serve`` as a convenient way to launch a Python WSGI / web server from the command line.
+That is perfect for development and evaluation.

-  ``paster`` is a command line tool.
-Using it in production requires some way to wrap it as a manageable service.
+  Actual use in production might have different requirements and need extra work to make it manageable as a scalable system service.

-  Paste come with its own web server but Kallithea defaults to use Waitress_.
+  Paste comes with its own built-in web server but Kallithea defaults to use Waitress_.
 Gunicorn_ is also an option.
 These web servers have different limited feature sets.

-  It is also common/mandatory to put another web server or (reverse) proxy in front of these Python web servers.
-Nginx_ is a common choice.
-This simple setup will thus often end up being quite complex.

-  The configuration of which web server to use is in the ini file passed to ``paster``.
+  The web server used by ``paster`` is configured in the ``.ini`` file passed to it.
 The entry point for the WSGI application is configured in ``setup.py`` as ``kallithea.config.middleware:make_app``.

 - `Apache httpd`_ can serve WSGI applications directly using mod_wsgi_ and a simple Python file with the necessary configuration.
 This is a good option if Apache is an option.

+- uWSGI_ is also a full web server with built-in WSGI module.

 - IIS_ can also server WSGI applications directly using isapi-wsgi_.

-- UWSGI_ is also an option.
+- A `reverse HTTP proxy <https://en.wikipedia.org/wiki/Reverse_proxy>`_
+  can be put in front of another web server which has WSGI support.
+  Such a layered setup can be complex but might in some cases be the right option, for example to standardize on one internet-facing web server, to add encryption or special authentication or for other security reasons, to provide caching of static files, or to provide load balancing or fail-over.
+  Nginx_, Varnish_ and HAProxy_ are often used for this purpose, often in front of a ``paster`` server that somehow is wrapped as a service.

 The best option depends on what you are familiar with and the requirements for performance and stability.
-Also, keep in mind that Kallithea mainly is serving custom data generated from relatively slow Python process.
+Also, keep in mind that Kallithea mainly is serving dynamically generated pages from a relatively slow Python process.
 Kallithea is also often used inside organizations with a limited amount of users and thus no continuous hammering from the internet.